-Around 1988 a group of people in the Albuquerque area began to meditate together, and named themselves the “Albuquerque Vipassana Sangha”.
+Around 1988 a group of people in the Albuquerque area began to meditate together and named themselves the Albuquerque Vipassana Sangha.
 Meetings rotated among members’ homes.
 On a weekly basis, members usually sat and then listened to a taped dharma talk or discussed a book.
 This phase of the Sangha lasted for about 9 years.

 In 1999, the Albuquerque Vipassana Sangha incorporated as a nonprofit and in 2000 received tax-exempt status from the IRS.

 Over time, the membership grew, and to accommodate larger groups, the Sangha began to meet every Thursday at a local church, and then moved several times before settling at the Wat Buddhasothorn temple for a number of years.
 Senior Sangha members and visiting teachers offered Dharma talks and facilitated other activities.
 In 2009, the Sangha added Sunday evening practice opportunities for people who couldn’t attend on Thursdays.
 Additional activities (study groups, non-residential retreats, etc.) were organized at other locations.

 In 2014, the sangha rented space at the Rosemont Center in the Martineztown neighborhood of Albuquerque.
 This move allowed and encouraged a wider variety of activities at a central location.
 Thursday and Sunday evening gatherings, morning and afternoon meditation periods, weekend half-day sits, non-residential retreats, meetings, study groups, individual practice discussions, social gatherings, and individual practice meetings all occurred at the Rosemont Center on a regular basis.